GroovinChip/dart_class_generator/README.md

   - `DateTime`
 - View the dynamically generated code and copy it to the clipboard.
 On Web/Desktop/Tablet you can create the class and see the generated code on the same screen.
 On mobile you will navigate to a separate view to see and copy the code.
 - Toggle line numbers on or off for the code preview
+- Toggle the code view from read-only to editable (note: the editable code view does not currently support copying, nor will the cursor accurately reflect where you have clicked.
+This will hopefully be resolved soon.)
 - Set the preferred font size for the code preview

 ## Planned (in no particular order):